carabina/SeguePerformer/README.md

     }

-Without `SeguePerformer`, the traditional way of writing this would be:
+Without SeguePerformer, the traditional way of writing this would be:

     class MyPresentingViewController: UIViewController {